 7. Prepare and video record one preaching presentation of fifteen to eighteen minutes in duration, based on a passage from Colossians (i.e., developed by the student from one of the four sermon briefs in the Colossians preaching project).
 Students are free to choose either casual attire or a suit for the presentation.
-The presentation must be recorded as a video and posted on YouTube, in accordance with instructions provided by the professor.
+The presentation must be recorded as a video and uploaded in the shared Google Folder, in accordance with instructions provided by the professor.
 The preaching presentation grade will be an average of the student's presentation, critique of student feedback forms, and sermon brief.